 What If He Messages After Ghosting Me?

-If he messages, months down the line, after ghosting you – well, the power is then back in your hands, right?
+If he messages, months down the line after ghosting you (or tries orbiting you!) – well, the power is then back in your hands, right?
 You decide if you want to reply or not.
 I mean…

 Option 1: You can say nothing at all.
 After all, you don’t owe him anything after the way he treated you.

 Option 2: You can call him out on it when he tries to make a reappearance.
 Now’s the perfect time to say!